vigoo/vigoo.github.io/posts/2019-03-07-prox-2-io-akkastreams.md

 ## Final thoughts
 We have seen that it is relatively easy to replace the stream library in [prox](https://github.com/vigoo/prox) without changing it's interface much, if we keep [cats-effect](https://typelevel.org/cats-effect/) for expressing the effectful computations.
 The complete working example is available on the [`akka-streams` branch](https://github.com/vigoo/prox/compare/akka-streams).

-In the next post I will show how it would look like if we drop [cats-effect](https://typelevel.org/cats-effect/) and do everything with *Akka Streams*.